Storm Team 27: A warm Wednesday

 WHAT WE’RE TRACKING

-Look for a warm Wednesday with temperatures pushing into the upper 80’s.
-The humidity will increase through the day with a very small risk for an isolated shower or thunderstorm.
+It will be a warm Wednesday with temperatures pushing into the upper 80s.
+The humidity will increase through the day with a very small risk for an isolated shower or thunderstorm into the afternoon..

 FORECAST